Income Tax Calculator India (FY 2024–25 to FY 2026–27)

 - Apply standard deduction (salaried only).

-- Apply Old Regime deductions (Old only): HRA exemption, 80C (capped), 80D, 24(b) (capped).
+- Apply Old regime deductions (Old only): HRA exemption, 80C (capped), 80D, 24(b) (capped).

 - Compute slab tax on normal taxable income.